About the Space Debris Office

 Since the mid-1980s, ESA has been active in all research, technology and operational aspects related to space debris.

-Agency expertise is mainly concentrated at the European Space Operations Centre (ESOC), Darmstadt, Germany, and the European Space Research & Technology Centre (ESTEC), Noordwijk, The Netherlands.
+Agency expertise is mainly concentrated at the Space Debris Office located the European Space Operations Centre (ESOC), Darmstadt, Germany.

 The team at ESOC has developed long-standing experience in the areas of:

 - Radar and optical measurements and their simulation

 - Development of space debris and meteoroid environment and risk assessment models

 - Analysis of debris mitigation measures and their effectiveness for long-term environmental stability